 Slate

-Sand

-Water

-Whetstone (a stone used for grinding)

-Slate is a plentiful material in the Kodiak Archipelago and it can be fashioned into a variety of tools.
-In addition to the ulus and double-edged knives used for butchering, Alutiiq people ground lances, bayonets, and arrows for hunting, and fashioned beads and labrets from slate.

-Slate is a fine-grained, layered rock that is widely available in the Kodiak region.
-The best slate for tool making is hard, black material.
+Whetstone (a stone used for grinding) Slate is a plentiful material on Kodiak and it can be shaped into a variety of tools.
+In addition to the ulus and double-edged knives used for butchering, Alutiiq people ground lances, bayonets, and arrows for hunting, and made beads and labrets from slate.
+The best slate for tools is hard, black material.
 Softer, lighter colored slate breaks easily.
+Step 1